BenoitAdam/nullDC4Wii/README.md

 | **NO (default)** | Disable | 0 frame latency |
 | **YES** | Some CPU stuff are drawn by GPU | Faster, to the cost of 1 frame |

 ASYNC_RENDER is generally faster, may be defaut yes in future version.
-Can resolve flickerness
+Can resolve flickering

 #### PPZ_WRITE : PER POLYGON Z WRITE